U.S. Department of Commerce

 It also supports the Department goals related to the National Export Strategy report issued in October 1996 (and updated yearly) by the Trade Promotion Coordinating Committee (TPCC).
 Goals related to the TPCC include: “Providing timely and accurate international tourism statistics” and “Providing the foundation for economic policy decision making by assuring the travel and tourism industry is accurately measured.”

 Data from this program are also used to support the U.S. Department of Commerce, International Trade Administration, Industry & Analysis, Office of Travel & Tourism Industries.
 The other main Commerce user of this data is the Bureau of Economic Analysis.
 The Bureau of Economic Analysis uses the In‑Flight Survey (data files and reports ‑ inbound and outbound) to develop its "International Travel and Passenger Fares" estimates for travel and passenger fare exports and imports issued in the Survey of Current Business.
-For additional information on the Department of Commerce agencies, please see the addresses below:

 To understand the overall statistical results of the In‑Flight Survey it should be kept in mind that the sample was originally designed around the specific airlines willing to participate in the survey.
 It evolved to include boarding area surveys.
 Determination of airlines and boarding areas was performed through an analysis of U.S. and international traffic to/from world regions and countries.